victorqribeiro/myChatBot/README.md

 ## Aplications

 I have used this very own chatbot to control a raspberry pi.
-In this case, I have exposed the commands of the raspberry pi over the internet using a flask server, and then usign the chatbot, acessing this commands via JavaScript.
+In this case, I have exposed the commands of the raspberry pi over the internet using a flask server, and then usign the chatbot, acessing the commands via JavaScript.
 You can take a look at the link below:

 [https://github.com/victorqribeiro/raspberryCar](https://github.com/victorqribeiro/raspberryCar)